-- Detection of multipartite entanglement close to Dicke states - Dicke state in double well
+Detecting bipartite entanglement of Dicke states Dicke state in a double well (recent results)

 Bipartite entanglement from bosonic multipartite entanglement

 - In the BEC, "all the particles are at the same place." - In the usual formulation, entanglement is between spatially separated parties. - Is multipartite entanglement within a BEC useful/real? - Answer: yes!